hashicorp/katakoda/terraform-custom-provider-workshop/order-schema.md

 Open `hashicups/resource_order.go`{{open}}.

-An `Order` represents a customer ordering coffee from the Hashicups API.
-Each `Order` is made up of an ID and `items`.
+An order represents a customer ordering coffee from the Hashicups API.
+Each order is made up of an ID and `items`.

 - The order ID will be set to the resource's ID.
 - `items`, a required list of `OrderItems`, has been defined for you